 Have you been or are you thinking of visiting Chiang Rai?
 What are your thoughts on what there is to do.
 Let us know in the comments section below, we always love to know what you are thinking!

 Flying: Air Asia fly to Chiang Rai from Chiang Mai, Bangkok, and many other places in Thailand, however it is also very close to the border of Myanmar and Laos if you wanted to travel overland.

 By Train: You will need to get a train from Bangkok to Chiang Mai, then a bus.
 We checked the train schedules and bought tickets online through 12GoAsia from Bangkok to Chiang Mai.
 They also travel all over Asia so you can check boat, train and boat schedules ahead of time.
 We caught the overnight train from Bangkok, but there are daytime options available.

 By bus From Chiang Mai: All walks of life catch the bus from Chiang Mai to Chiang Rai.
 We saw a mix of tourists, men from the Royal Thai Army and two monks.
 Buying a ticket is simple; from the Green Bus Thailand website choose your departure date, type of bus (Express buses are 4 seats across, VIP are 3 seats – we opted for the latter), time of departure, and your seat choice.
 You are given a numerical code (take a photo of the code on your phone) and show this number to the cashier at your nearest 7/11 shop.
 The cost was approximately 270 baht per person (£6.13/US $8.16)

 Book your Chiang Rai, Thailand, any long weekend or holiday hotel through our website, at no extra cost to you!.
 We always use and are proud to have a partnership with Booking.com.
-Click on the icon and search as normal.
+Visit our Hotel Booking page and search as normal.

 My Chiang Mai